 Prevents summer & winter fish kills: Both summer and winter fish kills are caused by oxygen depletion, generally caused by dying vegetation or a sudden turn over of the waterway, the aeration system can maintain a good oxygen supply in the waterway all year long.

-Supports larger fish populations: By maintaining good oxygen levels through out the waterway, the living space for the fish is increased allowing for larger fish populations.
+Supports larger fish populations: By maintaining good oxygen levels throughout out the waterway, the living space for the fish is increased allowing for larger fish populations.